 - Higher website usage, less reliance on more expensive channels and reduced information delivery costs.

 - Increased customer experience and satisfaction.

 - Improved accessibility and usability for users regardless of disability, technology or available bandwidth.

 - Search results that are useful and relevant.

 Risks of non-conformance

-- Potential complaints and/or legal action against the Queensland government.
+- Potential complaints or legal action against the Queensland Government.